ULHPC/ulhpc-docs/docs/hpc-schools.md

 Limited spots available per session (usually 30 max).

-Next planned sessions:
+### Upcoming sessions:

-- No planed sessions at the moment.
+- No sessions are planned at the moment.
 Future sessions will be announced here, please wait for announcements or contact the HPC team via [email](mailto:hpc-school-for-beginners@uni.lu) to express your interest.

 ### Morning 1 - Accessing the Cluster and Command Line Introduction
 Learn how to access the HPC cluster, set up your machine, and navigate the command line interface effectively.
 Gain confidence in interacting with the cluster environment.